- Civil Motions: Friday at 9:30 a.m.

 Telephonic Appearances: The Court may permit appearances by telephone for status conferences, scheduling conferences, and for oral argument on motions upon a showing that a personal appearance will cause undue hardship.
 If you wish to appear by telephone, you must:

-- notify the court clerk and opposing counsel at least three (3) court days in advance of the scheduled appearance;
+- email the court clerk and copy opposing counsel at least three (3) court days in advance of the scheduled appearance;

 - provide the court clerk with the telephone number (land lines only; no cellular phones) at which the Court can reach you;